CUNY-CL/winter-camp/README.md

--   On Windows 10, you access a command line using [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10); the Ubuntu distributions are particularly easy to use.
+-   On Windows 10, you access a command line using [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10); the Ubuntu "distro" (distribution) is particularly easy to use.
 -   On Mac OS X, you can access the command line interface by opening Terminal.app.